katja-beam/katja/README.md

 ### Forcing a transport

 You can force a message to be send via TCP or UDP.
 By default, the transport is chosen based on the size of a message.
-For messages up to 16Kb in size UDP is used, everything larger than that uses TCP.
+UDP is used for messages up to 16Kb in size, everything larger than that uses TCP.
 Querying Riemann always uses TCP.

 ```erlang
 Event = [{service, "katja demo"}, {metric, 9000.1}],